cblokker/GollumScript/README.md

 # GollumScript

 GollumScript is a language that allows the user to implement solutions like a true LOTR fan should.
+### DESCRIPTION
+The Gollum language is designed by implementing the famous character “Gollum" from Lord of The Rings.
+"Thief, thief, thief!
+Baggins!
+We hates it, we hates it, we hates it forever!”

 ![Gollum Rules](http://my.cs.lmu.edu/~aalzaid1/gollum/talklikegollum.png "Gollum Rules")